KM-Zubair/Customer_Support_System/SpeechToTextToSpeech/README.md

 The **Real-time Speech to Text to Speech** project simulates an AI assistant with the following workflow:
 1. **Voice Input**: The user interacts via a microphone, starting with a wake word like "Hey Computer."
 2. **Speech-to-Text**: OpenAI Whisper transcribes the voice input into text.
+3. **Document-Based Retrieval**: Queries related to specific documents are resolved using a conversational retrieval system.
-3. **Response Generation**: OpenAI GPT generates intelligent responses based on the query.
+4. **Response Generation**: OpenAI GPT generates intelligent responses based on the query.
-4. **Text-to-Speech**: gTTS converts the response to audio, which is then played back to the user.
+5. **Text-to-Speech**: OpenAI's Text-to-Speech converts the response to audio, which is then played back to the user.

 The system provides a visually appealing web interface for both welcoming users and facilitating real-time interaction.

 ---

 ## Features
-- **Core Functionalities**:
+### **Core Functionalities**:
+- **Real-Time Interaction**:
-  - Real-time transcription of speech to text using OpenAI Whisper.
+  - Transcribes speech to text using OpenAI Whisper.
-  - Dynamic text-based responses generated via OpenAI GPT.
+  - Resolves queries via document-based conversational retrieval or GPT for fallback responses.
-  - Audio playback of responses using gTTS.
+  - Plays responses using OpenAI's Text-to-Speech.

 - **Web Interface**:
   - **Landing Page**: A polished welcome screen (`index.html`) with a button to start interaction.
   - **Interaction Page**: A real-time interaction page (`interaction.html`) with dynamic status updates and loading indicators.

+- **Document-Based Support**:
+  - Answers questions from specific sources (PDF, YouTube transcript, or URLs).
+  - Implements conversational retrieval using LangChain and ChromaDB.

-- **Enhanced User Experience**:
+### **Enhanced User Experience**:
 - Modern UI with a gradient background, animations, and responsive design.
 - Feedback on system status, including success and error messages.

 ---